ServiceStackApps/typescript-server-events/README.md

     npm install react-native-event-source --save

-Once installed we can then import it into the global scope with:
+Once installed it can be imported into the global scope with:

 ```js
 import EventSource from 'react-native-event-source';